Bob Miller (sportscaster): Honors

 Miller was honored by the Hockey Hall of Fame as the 2000 recipient of the Foster Hewitt Memorial Award, and was inducted into the Los Angeles Kings Hall of Fame, into the Wisconsin Hockey Hall of Fame, and into the Southern California Sports Broadcasters Hall of Fame.
-The press box at Staples Center, the Kings' home arena, is named in his honor.
+The press box at Crypto.com, the Kings' home arena, is named in his honor.

 Miller received the 2,319th star on the Hollywood Walk of Fame, in television, on October 2, 2006.
 At the ceremony he noted, "My greatest fear is that I retire and the Kings win a Stanley Cup the next year."
 Those fears would never come to be as on June 11, 2012, the Kings finally won the Stanley Cup.
 The team would win another one two years later in 2014.

 In 2014, Miller was honored by the Big Ten Club as their Person of the Year.
 In 2015, Miller received the Radio and Television News Association of Southern California's Lifetime Achievement Award at the 65th annual Golden Mike Awards.

 On January 13, 2018, Miller became the third person from the Los Angeles Kings to be honored with a statue outside of Staples Center, joining Luc Robitaille and Wayne Gretzky.
 Miller also became the first non-player to be honored with a banner hanging from the Staples Center's rafters.